 - In California, state public health directives prohibit professional, social, and community gatherings.
 Gatherings are defined as meetings or other events that bring together persons from multiple households at the same time for a shared or group experience in a single room, space, or place such as an auditorium, stadium, arena, large conference room, meeting hall, or other indoor or outdoor space.
 They pose an especially great danger of transmission and spread of COVID-19.
 (Purple Tier, under the California blueprint for a safer economy)

-- In Nevada, public gatherings can be held in the Silver State under strict requirements, 50 people or 25 percent capacity, whichever is less.
-No large events will be approved during this time frame.
-The new guideline will go into effect Tuesday, November 24, 2020.
+- In Nevada, public gatherings can be held in the Silver State under strict requirements, 100 people or 35 percent capacity, whichever is less, under strict social distancing requirements.
+Large gathering plans allowed for submission but cannot resume until March 1 and only if granted approval by applicable local health & state authorities.
+The new guideline will go into effect Monday, February 15, 2021.
 More information.

 Are hotels open?
 Can I rent a house?